CodedPraveen/How-to-use-Git-and-Github/readme.md

+Created By CodedPraveen
-# 1. for git version chack
+# 1. For Git Version Check

 ```
 git --version
 ```

-# 2. from Github repository to local computer
+# 2. From Github Repository to local computer

 https code link